diogoleitao/fenixfuzz/README.md

 1. FenixFuzz logs in through a local instance of [FenixEdu](http://fenixedu.org/) with a given user and crawls every page it can reach;
 2. For each page, retrieves the associated forms and fills them with fuzz patterns, either using generation-based or mutation-based fuzzing (see *Configuring FenixFuzz*);
 3. After filling each form, the fuzzer submits it and prints the result obtained.
-4. (Optional) If specified in the *.properties* file, FenixFuzz may also test the FenixEdu's [API](https://fenixedu.org/dev/api/).
+4. (Optional) If specified in the *.properties* file (under *config*), FenixFuzz may also test the FenixEdu's [API](https://fenixedu.org/dev/api/).

 ## Configuring FenixFuzz
-The fuzzer's many properties and settings are configured via the *fenixfuzz.properties* file, which should be modified accordingly to each usage.
+The fuzzer's many properties and settings are configured via the *config/fenixfuzz.properties* file, which should be modified accordingly to each usage.
 Each one of the file's entries is explained below.

 *minimum/maximum*: minimum/maximum size of the fuzz patterns to be generated.
 Each value should be greater than 0.